 Health and Safety Protocols

 All schools will follow health and safety protocols from the Vermont Department of Health and Centers for Disease Control.
-These include daily health screenings (including temperature checks), hand hygiene, wearing of face masks and maintaining physical distance.
+These include hand hygiene, wearing of face masks and maintaining physical distance.
 Students and staff must stay home if they:

 - show symptoms of COVID-19, such as a cough, shortness of breath, difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell;

 If COVID-19 is confirmed in a student or staff member, the district will follow cleaning and disinfecting guidelines established by our Vermont agencies.
-Anyone diagnosed with COVID-19 should self-isolate according to guidelines set forth by the Vermont Department of Health.
-If a staff person or student has been identified as a close contact to someone who is diagnosed with COVID-19, they should self-quarantine and stay home.
+Anyone diagnosed with COVID-19 should follow the guidelines set forth by the Vermont Department of Health.

-Recognizing that community (not school) transmission has been the primary mode of infection, and due to the 14-day incubation of COVID-19, students, families and staff should make extra effort to avoid large gatherings and other situations that put them at greater risk for exposure while school is in session.
+Recognizing that community (not school) transmission has been the primary mode of infection, students, families, and staff should make extra effort to avoid large gatherings and other situations that put them at greater risk for exposure while school is in session.
 No formal health screening process will be conducted, but students and staff who are sick should stay home.
 This will be the most effective way to keep our schools safe and healthy.

-We need everyone’s help to keep all children, the staff, family members and our community safe.
+We need everyone’s help to keep all children, staff, family members, and our community safe.
 Masks are required for all adults and children in school settings and for arrival and pick-up.